Karl Katz

-Karl Katz (October 22, 1929 - November 8, 2017) was an art historian, curator and museum director.
-Among the many positions he held over his lifetime, Katz was director of the Bezalel National Museum - which later became The Israel Museum in Jerusalem.
+Karl Katz (October 22, 1929 - November 8, 2017) (also Carl Katz) was an art historian, curator and museum director.
+Katz was director of the Bezalel National Museum - which later became The Israel Museum in Jerusalem.
 He also held positions at the Jewish Museum and the Metropolitan Museum of Art.

-Career
+Biography

-Karl Katz, sometimes spelled Carl, was born in 1929.
+Karl Katz was born in 1929.
 His parents were Maurice Katz and Rose (née Lefkowitz).
 He graduated from Midwood High School in Brooklyn and then began studying at Long Island University, but soon moved to Columbia University.
 There he completed a bachelor's degree in art history and Semitic studies and a master's degree in art history and archaeology.
 He finished his Doctoral dissertation on early Hebrew texts from Yemen, but he failed to do the doctorate because he did not fulfill the prerequisites for the required language skills.
 He refused to learn German so soon after the Holocaust.
 One of his mentors who greatly influenced the path he took was Meyer Schapiro.